mikBFH/SketchAI/README.md

 Here is the initial aim to accomplish:

 - [ ] Create basic UI layout - Have the canvas, undo, redos and Apple pencil working etc
+- [ ] Continuing with the work on Monday 21 October

 ## Getting Started